Graduate study and postdoc mentoring

 I am delighted to mentor, whether formally (if funded by an external funding body) or informally (if in association with a College JRF), any early career researchers in early music and methodologically related fields who have postdoctoral appointments in Oxford.
 If you would like to explore the possibilities for postdoctoral research work in Oxford, please get in touch with me or with one of my current or former postdocs.

-• from June 2022–2024.
+• from June 2022 to June 2024.
 Alexandre Cerveux.
 Dr Cerveux holds a Newton Fellowship at Oxford and, from October 2022, a Junior Research Fellow at Wolfson College.
 Dr Cerveux is working on ‘The function of music in the acquisition of knowledge according to medieval Latin, Hebrew, and Arabic philosophical texts’.
-Here him discuss his prize-winning thesis here [in French].
+Hear him discuss his prize-winning thesis here [in French].

 • from 2021.
 Joseph W. Mason, Junior Research Fellow at New College, Oxford.
 Dr Mason has a blog with recordings here.
 He will be finishing a monograph on music and violence that encompasses crusade songs, the jeu-parti, pastourelles, and theorizations of love as a kind of war.